TheSwimon/TaskTrackerCLI/readme.md

 - **Add a task** - Add a new task to the json data storage.
 - **Update a task description** - Update the description of an existing task.
 - **Delete a task** - Delete an existing task.
-- **Update a task status** - update the status of an existing task to one of the following statuses ("todo","in-progress","done").
+- **Update a task status** - Update the status of an existing task, e.g. "in-progress","done".
-- **List** - list all tasks or filter by status.
+- **List** - List all tasks or filter by status.

 ## Install